Degeneration of Kaehler structures and half-form quantization of toric varieties: Preliminaries.

+The image of the polytope $P_X$ under $x_v$ in (\ref{eqn:v-coord change}) is also a Delzant polytope $P^v_X$, \be P^v_X = A_v \ P_X + \lambda_v , \ee with the vertex $v$ mapped to the origin and the codimension one faces meeting at the origin contained in the coordinate hyperplanes.
+Given a different vertex $v'$, with associated matrix $A_{v'} \in GL_n({\mathbb{Z}})$, and vector $\lambda_{v'}$, the transition functions between the corresponding vertex action angle coordinates read

-For a face $F\in P_{X}$ (that is, a linear boundary component of any codimension, including the polytope itself, the facets and the edges), denote by $\check{F}$ the interior of $F$.
-The vertex chart at $v$ is defined to be
+For a face $F\subset P_{X}$ (that is, a linear boundary component of any codimension, including the polytope itself, the facets and the edges), denote by $\check{F}$ the interior of $F$, with the convention that $\check{\{v\}}=\{v\}$ for vertices.
+The vertex chart neighborhood at $v$ is defined to be the following $\mathbb{T}^n$-invariant open set